Wendy Richard: Early life

 Wendy Emerton, an only child, was born on 20 July 1943 in Middlesbrough.
-Her parents, Henry and Beatrice Reay (née Cutter) Emerton, were publicans and ran the Corporation Hotel in the town.
+Her parents, Henry William (1892–1954) and Beatrice Reay (née Cutter; 1910–1972) Emerton, were publicans and ran the Corporation Hotel in the town.
 Emerton and Cutter married in Paddington, London in 1939.
 While Wendy was a baby, her family moved to Bournemouth.
 While living in Bournemouth, Wendy and her friend got stuck after trying to climb the cliffs and had to be rescued by the fire brigade.
 The family later moved to the Isle of Wight and then to London and ran the Shepherds Tavern, Shepherd Market, Mayfair where Elizabeth Taylor and Antony Armstrong-Jones, 1st Earl of Snowdon are said to have been customers.

 Richard enjoyed several family holidays to Jersey and Blackpool before attending the local school, St George's Hanover Square Primary, but her education was interrupted when her family moved again, this time to the Valentine Hotel at Gants Hill, Essex.
 Another move, to the Streatham Park Hotel, Streatham, south London, followed a few months later.
 It was there, in December 1954, that Richard's father committed suicide.
 Richard, then 11, found his body.
 Beatrice Emerton never remarried and died of liver cancer in May 1972.

 She was enrolled at The Royal Masonic School for Girls in Rickmansworth after her father's death, as Henry had been a Freemason, and help with fees was provided by the organisation.
 She found the school excessively strict and her art mistress called her paintings and drawings "affected, rather like herself".
 Richard dreamed of becoming a TV continuity girl or film star from a young age and, after leaving school at 15, she enrolled at the Italia Conti Academy of Theatre Arts in London.
 She helped to pay her way through drama school by working in the fashion department at the Fortnum and Mason department store.
 She briefly worked at Fenwicks but was sacked after two days for telling a customer a coat did not suit her after the customer asked her for her opinion.
 It was at that time that she decided to change her surname to Richard, because "it was short and neat".

 While at the Italia Conti, Richard became a model and picked up several modelling jobs for magazines such as Woman's Own.
 Still at drama school, she was run over by a car when crossing the road outside the Italia Conti school.
 Her injuries were so severe that her friend phoned Richard's mother from the hospital thinking she was dead; she had to have thirty-three stitches in her head.
 She made her television debut in November 1961 when she appeared alongside Mandy Rice-Davies with Sammy Davis Jr. in the ATV variety show Saturday Spectacular.